ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 display_topics(model, tf_feature_names, no_top_words)
 ```

 Now we have some topics, which are just clusters of words, we can try to figure out what they really mean.
-However I will leave this task to you.
+Once again, this is a task of interpretation, and so I will leave this task to you.

-Here is an example of a few topics I got from my model
+<center>Here is an example of a few topics I got from my model. <br>Note that your topics will not necessarily include these three.<table border="1" class="dataframe">

-<center><table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">
       <th></th>